7. Pew Platforms Project

 May/June 2005 Referred to the Diocesan Advisory Committee (DAC).

-May 22, 2009 DAC approve in principle including raised platform area.
+May 22, 2009 DAC approve in principle including raised platform area and new gas-fired heating.

 August 13, 2010 Seek ‘agreement in principle’ from the DAC for electric heating - agreed, but the raised platform not now acceptable.